 Perfect For: Meeting your biological dad for the first time.

 It’s taken you fifteen years to track him down, but there he was, hanging out in the Midwest this whole time.
-Now he’s coming to LA and you have zero idea how the hell to handle this now that it’s actually happening.
-Osteria La Buca has a number of advantages: he probably likes Italian food (or at least isn’t scared of it), it’s quiet enough, and you can sit in a corner with your back to the room so no one sees your inevitable tears.
+Now he’s coming to LA and you have zero idea how to handle this now that it’s actually happening.
+Don’t sign up for cable just so you can watch Lifetime movies that might give you some answers.
+Do have dinner at Osteria La Buca.
+This Melrose staple has a number of advantages: he probably likes Italian food, it’s quiet enough, and you can sit in a corner with your back to the room so no one sees your family drama play out.